justyeethan/Phoenix-React-Playground/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## Adding Components

+All React components are located in assets/js/components.
+We are currently using Typescript for all React components.

+API routes can be added through controllers in our test_playground_web/controllers directory.

+## Further Tasks:

+- [ ] Generate a actual landing page
+- [ ] Add TailwindCSS for styling
+- [ ] Add ShadCN for our component Library
+- [ ] Add useful hooks for fetching data using React Query

 ## Learn more